-The Center for Media, Data and Society (CMDS) is an independent media research and policy think tank that seeks to improve the quality of media policymaking through research and debate.
+The Center for Media, Data and Society (CMDS) is an independent media research and policy think tank that seeks to improve the quality of media policymaking and the state of independent media and journalism through research, knowledge sharing and financial support.

 Research is our core activity.
 We conduct research about the impact of media and information policy on society and practice, particularly journalism.
 Besides projects that we generate on our own, we partner with think tanks, academics and journalists to conduct joint research projects and investigations.

-For more information about our current research priorities, see our 2020-2022 Strategy.
+For more information about our research priorities, see the center’s 2020-2022 Strategy.

 We use our research to teach and explain media policy.
 The center runs courses and workshops at a dozen of universities worldwide, provides trainings and organizes exchanges through workshops, lectures and conferences on current developments in the field.